thezishnu/Disaster-Warning-Device/README.md

 # Disaster Warning Device

-A lightweight digital system that detects Flood, Cyclone, Earthquake, and Tsunami from 8 bit Binary Input, then reports either a single prioritized disaster or all simultaneous Natural disasters based on a selectable mode.
+A digital logic–based warning system that identifies Flood, Cyclone, Earthquake, and Tsunami hazards using decimal environmental inputs.
+It evaluates threshold-based conditions and reports the disaster hazards based on selected mode by the User.

 <!-- First Section -->
 ## Team Details